Team-Point-Nemo/FrontEnd/README.md

 # WeatherApp

 We are making a weather app for the course Software Project 2.
 The user can see the current and future weather.
-The Read me-file for the whole project will be stored in the Front End repository.

 ## Technologies